Agents / Industry term

 An AI agent configured to run on a recurring schedule or in response to a trigger, performing work autonomously without a person starting each session.

-Most people interact with AI through a chat window: ask a question, get a response.
-A scheduled agent flips the initiative.
+A scheduled agent is an AI agent configured to run on a recurring schedule or in response to a trigger, performing work autonomously without a person starting each session.
 It runs at a set time or when an event fires, performs its task, writes the results somewhere durable, and stops.
-A morning briefing agent that compiles overnight email, calendar, and task updates before you wake up.
-A weekly report agent that pulls metrics and drafts a summary every Friday.
-A monitoring agent that checks production logs every hour and flags anomalies.
+A morning briefing agent compiles overnight email, calendar, and task updates before you wake up.
+A weekly report agent pulls metrics and drafts a summary every Friday.
+A monitoring agent checks production logs every hour and flags anomalies.
 The agent does not wait for a prompt; the schedule is the prompt.

 Builder example